RugwiroJohnson/soil-moisture-irrigation-lcd/README.md

 ## Features

-- Real-time soil moisture monitoring using analog sensor
+- Real-time soil moisture monitoring using analog capacitance sensor
 - Pump control using relay (ON when dry, OFF when wet)
 - Live display on 16x2 LCD (I2C)
 - Calibration values for wet and dry soil adjustable in code